jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

       answer: "<p>The shortest possible time.
 As long as an endodontic treated tooth is not restored, it will be prone to fracture and reinfection.
-In those cases of great destruction, which merit the manufacture of artificial posts and cores, we recommend starting the root preparation two or three days after the Endodontics is finished.</p>\n"
+In those cases of great destruction, which merit the manufacture of artificial posts and cores; we recommend starting the root preparation two or three days after the Endodontics is finished.</p>\n"
 clinicCases:
   title: Endodontics - Clinical Cases